 Babysitting jobs aren't just for high school and college students; older adults and stay-at-home parents who want to earn extra income are also caring for kids.
 No matter what your age, you can use these tips to find and land a babysitting job.

 Preparing for Babysitting Work

 Before you can babysit, it's a wise idea to learn basic safety and first aid as well as how to respond to common emergencies.
 Parents are trusting you with their most valuable possession, so you'll want to be able to let them know that you're trained and prepared for any crisis that might arise.

 Learn how to handle situations such as:

-Get certified in first aid and CPR--this will not only give you a leg up to stand out from your competition but you can also charge more by bringing additional skills to the table.
+Get certified in first aid and CPR.
+Doing so will not only give you a leg up to stand out from your competition but you can also charge more by bringing additional skills to the table.
 Parents will likely pay a premium if they know you're trained to save a life.

 Finding Babysitting Work

-Get a referral.
+- Get a referral.
 Do you know someone who's graduating from school and going to college?
-If they have a babysitting job, inquire if you can take over their clientele.
+If they have a babysitting job, ask if you can take over their clientele.

 - Job sites.
 Register with sites like SitterCity and Care.com.
-Jobs posting are specific, detailing the hourly wage and strict requirement and rules regarding things like cell phone usage, driving requirements, meal preparation, help with homework and more.
+Jobs posting are specific, detailing the hourly wage and strict requirement and rules regarding things like cell phone usage, driving requirements, meal preparation, help with homework, and more.

-Check bulletin boards.
-Look on bulletin boards in coffee shops, community centers, gyms and the library.
+- Check bulletin boards.
+Look on bulletin boards in coffee shops, community centers, gyms, and the library.
 You might see posts looking for a babysitter.
 You can also consider putting up a flyer advertising your services.

 Securing Babysitting Work